ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 ## Scented Christmas ornaments

 Christmas magic lies not only in **decorative Christmas ornaments**, but also in certain smells which create the atmosphere.
-But can one coombine those two aspects?
+But can one combine those two aspects?
 Of course.
 All you need is some natural DIY scented Christmas decorations.

 The absolute basis in this matter are **dried orange, lemon or grapefruit slices.** You can use them in a Christmas wreath, as well as solely - as a Christmas tree ornament.
 But, it is only one of the ways you can use orange.
 Pomander balls are another interesting option - just put some cloves in an orange forming a pattern and place the ball in an exposed spot.

 {:.distinction.distinction-information}

-You can also use cinammon sticks - another scented Christmas decor idea.
+You can also use cinnamon sticks - another scented Christmas decor idea.
 Wrap an ornamental ribbon around them - red, golden or silver.
-It's a minimalistic, but highly atmospheric Christmas decoration.
+It's a minimalistic but highly atmospheric Christmas decoration.

 {% fig %}